-THE FIRST COMMUNITY SURVEY of the year began in St. James.
-City on April 30.
-Among the first to line up for free skin tests type Debbie-Jane Cameron of Woodhaven School, shown here with c year paign chairman Jim Cameron and Miss Shirley Shanks.
+THE FIRST COMMUNITY SURVEY of the year began in St. Jame THE FIRST COMMUNITY SURVEY of the year began in S. state City on April 30.
+Among the first to line up for free skin tests Debbie-Jane Cameron of Woodhaven School, shown here with c paign chairman Jim Cameron and Miss Shirley Shanks.
 The survey continues until June 1.
 (Photo by Glen Robinson).